Block Six

-The Block Six was a blocked field goal by the Penn State Nittany Lions football against the Ohio State Buckeyes, resulting in a 70-yard return touchdown in the final minutes of a 2016 rivalry game between the two teams in Happy Valley.
+The Block Six was a blocked field goal by the Penn State Nittany Lions against the Ohio State Buckeyes, resulting in a 70-yard touchdown return in the final minutes of a 2016 rivalry game between the two teams in Happy Valley.
 The play led Penn State to beat Ohio State for the first time in five years, with a final score of 24–21.
-It is regarded as the best play in Penn State football history, and marked the program’s return to national relevance following the Jerry Sandusky scandal.
+It is regarded as one of the best plays in Penn State football history, and marked the program's return to national relevance following the Jerry Sandusky scandal.

-The Game
+The game

-Penn State was a 19.5-point home underdog in this matchup, as they were not ranked in the AP poll.
+Penn State was a 19.5-point home underdog in this matchup, unranked in the AP poll.
 Much of this was attributed to this game being a White Out in State College, and the Buckeyes scraping by Wisconsin in an overtime road win the week before.
-Penn State was on a winning streak since falling to then-No. 4 Michigan in early September, while Ohio State was undefeated.
+Penn State had won two straight games since falling to then-No. 4 Michigan in late September, while Ohio State was undefeated.

 The game was initially very low scoring; neither team was able to get points on the board in the first quarter.
-By the beginning of the second quarter, however, Ohio State answered with two Tyler Durbin field goals and a Marcus Baugh touchdown, making the Buckeyes have a 12–0 lead.
-However, in the final seconds of the second quarter, a pass by Trace McSorley to Chris Godwin in the endzone completely changed the dynamics of the game for Penn State.
+By the beginning of the second quarter, however, Ohio State answered with two Tyler Durbin field goals and a Marcus Baugh touchdown, giving the Buckeyes a 12–0 lead.
+However, in the final seconds of the second quarter, a pass by Trace McSorley to Chris Godwin in the end zone completely changed the dynamics of the game for Penn State.

 The third quarter saw Ohio State pick up another touchdown (by Curtis Samuel) and a high snap on a punt resulting in a safety.
-However, the Buckeyes remained scoreless throughout the fourth quarter.
-This was while Trace McSorley scored a touchdown with a successful conversion, as well as a 34-yard field goal by Tyler Davis.
+The Buckeyes remained scoreless throughout the fourth quarter while Trace McSorley scored a touchdown with a successful conversion, as well as a 34-yard field goal by Tyler Davis.

-The Play
+The play

 With just over four minutes remaining in regulation time and the score 21–17 Ohio State, the Buckeyes were within field goal range but were held to a fourth-down-and-seven at the 31-yard line.
 Tyler Durbin looked to make Ohio State score for the first time in the quarter with a 45-yard field goal.
-Speculators were highly anticipating the kick to be good, making the (eventual winning) score 24–17 Ohio State, as Durbin was described to be "super reliable from inside of 40."

-However, the kick was blocked by safety Marcus Allen and knocked into the hands of cornerback Grant Haley, who sped past Durbin and another Buckeye, running 71 yards for a Penn State touchdown, making the final score of the game 24–21 Penn State.
+However, the kick was blocked by safety Marcus Allen and knocked into the hands of cornerback Grant Haley, who sped past Durbin and ran 71 yards for a Penn State touchdown.
+Penn State shut out the Buckeyes for the remainder of the game, making the final score 24–21 Penn State.